-- Use a large volume of water (minimum 2,650 gallons).
-The water must cool down the battery. - If water is put into the high voltage battery casing, it will be better to cool down the battery.
+- You must use a large volume of water (minimum 2,650 gallons) to cool down the battery. - If water is put into the high voltage battery casing, it will be better to cool down the battery.
 (But never attempt to penetrate the HV battery or its casing to apply water.)

-Soaking the vehicle in the container filled with water can be an effective way to extinguish the fire.
+• Soaking the vehicle in the container filled with water can be an effective way to extinguish the fire.